nVerhasselt/fairly-front/README.txt

 My partner made the back-end of the application in .NET.
 I'm working on the connexion between both apps.
 I'm not familiar with .NET.

+.Chose fonts for the rest of the app